asardaes/table.express/cran-comments.md

-## Update to version 0.4.0
+## Update to version 0.4.1
-* Improvements to support more dplyr idioms.
+* Fix documentation for HTML Tidy and fix a bug.

 ## Test environments
 * Local GNU/Linux, R release